RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 `resnet34` is an architecture that is very good at image recognition.

 ## Epoch, metrics, error rate and accuracy

+`metrics=error_rate`, where you list the functions that you want to be called with your validation data and printed out after each epoch.

+epoch: Every time you look at every single image in the data set once.

+Metric: A function that measures the quality of the model's predictions using the validation set, and will be printed at the end of each epoch. `error_rate` is a function provided by fastai which tells you which images are being classified incorrectly.
+Another common metric is `accuracy`.

 ## Overfitting, training, validation and testing data set
 ## How to choose your training set
 ## Transfer learning